MyNameDave/HumanPerception/README.md

 # HumanPerception
-This was a project orginally developed by Zihang Jiao, fixed and further developed by David Thompson &amp; designed and imaginated by Christian Varacalli.
+This was a project orginally developed by Zihang Jiao, fixed and further developed by David Thompson, designed and imaginated by Christian Varacalli.